|Country Information & Lifestyle|

 The rugged south coast comes as a breath of fresh air.
 Gorgeous scenery stretches for miles, glorious sandy beaches to be explored in a day's drive, and scant evidence of the 20th century, let alone the 21st.
 Rivers flow from central uplands to the ocean.
 Bel Ombre is the heartland of the south coast's sugar industry, the largest settlement is Souillac.
 The most southerly point, Le Gris Gris, called some say because black magic used to be performed here.

 In the west the main attraction are the beaches and turquoise lagoons of Flic en Flac and Le Morne, 30 minutes from Port Louis.
 Grande Riviere Noire is one of the poorest regions, the rugged mountains once provided a hideaway for marrons(runaway slaves).
 Chamarel is known for the unique rolling landscape of multi-colored terrain thought to have been caused by the uneven cooling of lava.
-The colors never fade even after rain, and even if different colored earth is mixed they will have separated by the next day.
+The colours never fade even after rain, and even if different coloured earth is mixed they will have separated by the next day.

 The water filled volcanic crater at Grand Bassin is known among Hindus as Ganga Tala.
 Legend says the lake contains nocturnal fairies, but it was after the Hindu priest dreamed it was linked to the sacred river Ganges, that Grand Bassin became a place of pilgrimage for the annual Maha Shivaratree festival.
 Off the coast of Le Morne Brabantis is the uninhabited Benitiers Island, with gorgeous, powdery sands.